Fruit and Nut

 Accommodation and Board

 The intern is not required to live in, however accommodation (timber cabin) and full board are available if required.
 The food is vegetarian.
-In addition, the nursery will cover the cost of protective clothing and footwear.
+In addition, the nursery will provide protective clothing and footwear.
 There is good wifi on site.

 Interns not eligible for state supports who have no other source of income may qualify for a personal expenses allowance of €50 per week and a modest travel allowance.

 Applicants from outside Ireland

 The nursery welcomes applications from outside of Ireland, particularly from other EU countries.
 Fluency in English is generally a prerequirement.

 The intern will have access to the extensive on-site library covering horticulture, sustainable agriculture, tree crops, soil and plant science, land use, climate and micro-climate, global warming and many related subjects.
 The library is probably the largest of its type in Ireland.